CGCooke/CGCooke.github.io/about.md

 ---

 ### About Me
-Responsibe for computer vision at a multinational aerospace concern and passionate about AI, Robotics and the future of Aerospace.
+Responsible for computer vision at a multinational aerospace concern and passionate about AI, Robotics and the future of Aerospace.
 Writing a blog because the first step to truly understanding something is being able to explain it to someone else.